Help for Your Legal Problem

 • is experiencing domestic violence or other dangerous or life-threatening violent conditions that caused the household to lose its housing.

-Starting on September 15, 2024, there will be a cap on the number of motel rooms in the emergency housing program.
-We believe this will mean that some eligible households will be turned away.
-DCF has not yet sent out rules about how this will work.
+Beginning September 15, 2024, there is a cap on the number of motel rooms in the emergency housing program.
+Because of the limit on motel rooms, some households will be turned away even though they are eligible for emergency housing.

-There will be a period of winter emergency housing (what used to be called Adverse Weather Conditions) from December 1, 2024, to March 31, 2025.
+A period of winter emergency housing (what used to be called Adverse Weather Conditions) runs from December 1, 2024, to March 31, 2025.
 This period does not count toward your 80 days in a 365-day period.
 If you used your 80 days before December 1, you will be eligible for a motel voucher during this time.
 There will not be a cap on motel rooms during this period.

 This year, winter emergency housing will only be available to you if you or a member of your household is in one or more of the categories listed above.
 From December 1, 2024, to March 31, 2025, DCF is supposed to provide other shelter options to people without a place to stay who are not in one of these categories.